Toshikoshi Soba (Japanese New Year’s Eve Noodle Soup)

 Instructions

-• Prepare the toppings: Place the dried wakame in a small bowl and let it soak for about 5 minutes.
-Drain the wakame completely.
-Finely chop the scallion and slice the kamaboko fish cake.
+1. Prepare the toppings: Place the dried wakame in a small bowl and soak for about 5 minutes, then drain well.
+Finely chop the scallions and slice the kamaboko fish cake.

-• Make onsen tamago: Bring water just before boiling (around 185°F or 85°C), then turn off the heat.
+2. Make the Onsen Tamago: Bring water just before boiling (around 185°F or 85°C), then turn off the heat.
 Gently place the eggs in the hot water, cover with a lid, and let them sit for 15 to 20 minutes.

-• Make the Noodle Soup: In a large pot, add water, dashi powder, mirin, soy sauce, and salt and boil over medium heat.
+3. Make the Noodle Soup: In a saucepan, combine the water, dashi powder, mirin, soy sauce, and salt.
+Bring to a gentle boil over medium heat.

 Notes

-• If your noodle soup is too salty, you can balance it by diluting it with water.
-Conversely, if it’s too mild, add more mentsuyu to enhance the flavor.
+• Adjust the Soup Seasoning: If the noodle soup tastes too salty, dilute it with a small amount of water.
+If it’s too mild, add a little soy sauce or salt to tweak the flavor.

 Nutrition